istevens/stam_confirmation_bias/article.rst

 domestic violence) were neglected.
 Instead, other areas of risk (such as finance) were studied and findings extrapolated to a broader context.
-[NELSON2015]_ In the following paragraphs, we'll learn how tendencies such as overweighing instances of positive confirmation cause confirmation bias to grow and persist.
+[NELSON2015]_ In the following paragraphs, we'll learn how tendencies such as overweighing instances of positive confirmation can cause confirmation bias to grow and persist.
 Because we often pair these tendencies with internally coherent patterns of reasoning, few are immune.